-Our complete guide on updating your Android mobile phone to the latest version of Android Nougat or the beta version of the freshly launched Android O, which is due for widespread release later in 2017.
+Our complete guide on updating your Android mobile phone to the latest version of Android Nougat or the beta version of the freshly launched Android Oreo, which is due for widespread release later in 2017.

 Android 7.1, the latest version of Android Nougat by Google, is officially rolling out to existing Android handsets right now.
 First found on the Google Pixel and Pixel XL phones, Android Nougat offers plenty of great new features compared to Marshmallow and earlier versions.
 The likes of split-screen multitasking is not to be sniffed at, nor is the improved resource management which helps to boost battery life.

-Google has actually already launched its fresh new 2017 version of Android too, known so far only as Android O. It's possible to download Android O to your phone right now, in beta form at least, to check out some of those cool new features.
-We'll cover those features and explain how to update your handset to the Android O beta.
+Google has actually already launched its fresh new 2017 version of Android too, known as Android Oreo.
+It’s possible to download Android Oreo to your phone right now, in beta form at least, to check out some of those cool new features.
+We’ll cover those features and explain how to update your handset to the Android Oreo beta.